FYNCH-BIO/hardware/README.md

 For more information on the platform, check out our [Nature Biotech publication](https://www.nature.com/articles/nbt.4151).

-For information on building, troubleshooting, and running experiments on the platform, reach out to us on the [eVOLVER forum](https://www.evolver.bio/).
+For information on building, troubleshooting, and running experiments on the platform, reach out to us on the eVOLVER [forum](https://www.evolver.bio/) and read the [wiki](https://khalil-lab.gitbook.io/evolver/).

 ## Software Repositories:
 - [Arduino](https://github.com/fyNCH-BIO/evolver-arduino)